Salomonik/Code-Institute-Project-1/README.md

     *![lighhouse results](./assets/documentation/lighthouse.png)

 ### Form Test
 - The form require both Name and Email to be submited.
+When sumbited, prompt confirms sumbition.

 ### Link Test
 - All links tested manually, everything works.

 ### Browser Test
 - Tested on Windows/Android with different browsers, everything works as intended.
+- Tested on Chrome, Firefox, Opera web browsers.
+I have tested user interactions (eg. all links, forms, gallery image highlights and modal), all work correctly.
+Responsiveness on all browsers tested and no anomally found.
+- Tested on Android phone, collapsed navbar, responsiveness works corectly.
 - Tested on Chrome developer tools to check responsiveness with different resolutions.
 - Tested via
   * [http://www.responsinator.com/](http://www.responsinator.com/?url=https%3A%2F%2Fsalomonik.github.io%2FCode-Institute-Project-1%2Fcontact.html)
   * [https://ui.dev/amiresponsive](https://ui.dev/amiresponsive?url=https://salomonik.github.io/Code-Institute-Project-1/index.html)

 ## Fixed Bugs
 - During development, a bug occurred when expanding the navbar, the contents briefly showed up during the animation.
+That bug cause a major impact on user experience and functionality.
 My solution was to rewrite that part of CSS code.<br><br>
 - ![bug](./assets/documentation/problem1.webp)
+- There are no unresolved bugs in my project, everything works as intented so no plans for future resolution.
+Project is final.

 ## Technologies Used
 - HTML5
 - CSS

 ## Frameworks - Libraries - Programs Used
-- [Bootstrap 5.3.2](https://getbootstrap.com/) - Used to build site layout.
+- [Bootstrap 5.3.2](https://getbootstrap.com/) - Used to build site layout, Bootstrap 5.3.2 was used to ensure the site's responsive design, enabling a seamless user experience across different devices."
 - [Balsamiq](https://balsamiq.com/) - Used to build wireframe.
 - [Fontawesome](https://fontawesome.com/) - Used social icons for footer.
 - [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - Used to check site responsiveness.